 Judges’ comment: “George is the enabler and encourager who has ensured that tikanga-based arts and cultural programmes have flourished at Hawkes Bay Regional Prison.
 He leads a very committed team, who know the value of a tikanga approach to rehabilitation.”

 Arts Access Corrections Whai Tikanga Award 2018

 Northland Region Corrections Facility has been set up as a cultural site rather than having specialist Maori Focus Units.
-Facilitators Arrin Clarke and Bundy Waitai deliver its cultural programmes and ensure the tikanga is consistent with that of Ngapuhi.
+Facilitators Arrin Clark and Bundy Waitai deliver its cultural programmes and ensure the tikanga is consistent with that of Ngapuhi.

 It is important for prisoners’ rehabilitation that those who identify as Māori have the opportunity to reconnect with their culture and in doing so find their identity and whakapapa.

 Bundy Waitai has developed a Māori performing arts programme as well as being the kaiako for the Te Reo Māori course.
 He has also been instrumental in developing the tikanga for the prison.

 Arrin delivers cultural programmes that focus on rehabilitation.
 He has been involved with NRCF for the past decade and has been responsible for keeping the tikanga alive and healthy.